 - 1 teaspoon lemon zest, from 1 small lemon

-Preheat the oven to 350 degrees F. Wrap a 9 inch springform pan with 1-2 layers of aluminum foil, covering the bottom and the sides (see photos for reference).
+- Preheat the oven to 350 degrees F. Wrap a 9 inch springform pan with 1-2 layers of aluminum foil, covering the bottom and the sides.
 Cut a circle of parchment paper for the bottom of the pan, and spray lightly with oil.

-In a medium bowl, add the cookie crumbs, melted coconut oil and sugar.
+- In a medium bowl, add the cookie crumbs, melted vegan butter and sugar.
 Stir well to combine, then press down into the bottom of the prepared pan.
 Press down firmly and evenly, going up the sides a little.
 Set aside.

 - Place in the oven and bake for 50 minutes.
 Do not open the oven door during this time.
 Turn off the heat, and let it sit in the oven for 10 more minutes.
 The cheesecake will be slightly jiggly, and not look very done in the middle.
 That is correct, it will firm up when it cools.

 - Remove from the oven, and let it cool for about 15 minutes at room temperature before moving to the refrigerator to cool for at least 4 hours, preferably overnight, before slicing and serving.
-When ready to serve, slice and serve with fresh strawberry sauce, if desired.
+When ready to serve, slice and serve with any optional toppings.

-- Most graham crackers have honey, but Nabisco brand is vegan if you can find it or order it online.
-If not, you can also use vegan gingersnap cookies or another similar cookie.
+- Graham Crackers – Most graham crackers have honey, but Nabisco brand is vegan if you can find it or order it online.
+If not, you can also use vegan gingersnap cookies, Oreos or another similar cookie.
 Just simply add them to a blender/food processor and then measure 1 1/2 cups crumbs.